-In this course we will consider the collaborative nature of filmmaking and how its various crafts combine to tell stories with perhaps the greatest mass appeal of any artistic medium.
-We will explore dramatic narrative structure, mise-en-scène, cinematography, editing and film genres as they have been used and advanced in the history of cinema.
+In this course, we consider the collaborative nature of filmmaking and how its various crafts combine to tell stories with perhaps the greatest mass appeal of any artistic medium.
+We explore dramatic narrative structure, mise-en-scène, cinematography, editing and film genres as they have been used and advanced in the history of cinema.
 In addition to regular class meetings, attendance at weekly film showings is required.
-This course includes an introduction to film production where students are expected to write, direct and film short projects in collaboration with their classmates.
+This course includes an introduction to film production in which students are expected to write, direct and film short projects in collaboration with their classmates.
 This course is ideal for first-year students and is required for the major.
 No prerequisite.
 Generally offered once a year.

-This course will explore what is particular about writing for the screen.
+This course explores what is particular about writing for the screen.
 Through weekly writing assignments, students examine the form and structure of the three-act feature film.
-Each student will work toward an outline of a feature screenplay and write the first 30 pages.
-This is a workshop class so students must always be prepared and ready to participate.
+Each student works toward an outline of a feature screenplay and writes the first 30 pages.
+This is a workshop course, so students must always be prepared and ready to participate.
 This counts toward the production and screenwriting requirements for the major.
 Prerequisite: DRAM 111 or FILM 111.
 Generally offered every year.

 This course explores cinematography as an art of visual storytelling.
 The cinematographer plays a critical role in shaping the light and composition of an image and capturing that image for the screen.
-Students will investigate the theory and practice of this unique visual language and its power as a narrative element in cinema.
-Students will study films by accomplished cinematographers and engage in the work of the cinematographer through a series of projects.
-This course will be taught at the Wright Center in Mt.
-Vernon.
+Students investigate the theory and practice of this unique visual language and its power as a narrative element in cinema.
+Students study films by accomplished cinematographers and engage in the work of the cinematographer through a series of projects.
+This course is taught at the Wright Center in Mount Vernon.
 This satisfies one of the three required production classes for the major.
 Prerequisite: FILM 111.
 Generally offered every year.

-Beginning with F. W. Murnau's "Nosferatu" (1922), we will trace the evolution of the horror film over the last century, giving focus to several seminal films, including (but not limited to) Tod Browning's "Freaks," James Whale's "Bride of Frankenstein," George Romero's "Night of The Living Dead," William Friedkin's "The Exorcist," Dario Argento's "Suspiria" and John Carpenter's "Halloween."
-There also will be a creative writing component.
-Students will be required to pitch, synopsize and further develop an idea for an original horror film.
+Beginning with F. W. Murnau's "Nosferatu" (1922), we trace the evolution of the horror film over the last century, giving focus to several seminal films, including (but not limited to) Tod Browning's "Freaks," James Whale's "Bride of Frankenstein," George Romero's "Night of The Living Dead," William Friedkin's "The Exorcist," Dario Argento's "Suspiria" and John Carpenter's "Halloween."
+There also is a creative writing component.
+Students are required to pitch, synopsize and further develop an idea for an original horror film.
 This counts toward the film genre course requirement for the major.
 Permission of instructor required.
 No prerequisite.
 Generally offered every third year.

-This course will focus on the understanding of cinema through the practical application of pre-production and post-production techniques.
-Students will learn the art of telling a story on screen by taking on the roles of the major positions in a film production, including producer, director, actor, cinematographer and editor.
-This course will be taught at the Wright Center in Mt.
-Vernon.
+This course focuses on the understanding of cinema through the practical application of pre-production and post-production techniques.
+Students learn the art of telling a story on screen by taking on the roles of the major positions in a film production, including producer, director, actor, cinematographer and editor.
+This course is taught at the Wright Center in Mount Vernon.
 This counts toward the production course requirement for the major.
 Prerequisite: DRAM 111 or FILM 111.
 Generally offered every year.

-Film editors are problem solvers, improvisers, collaborators and above all, storytellers.
+Film editors are problem-solvers, improvisers, collaborators and, above all, storytellers.
 Editors are sometimes even credited as writers on the films they edit, but what do they actually do?
-What happens to the footage once you capture it into the camera?
+What happens to the footage once you capture it in the camera?
 Where does it go?
 How does raw media become a finished film?
-In this course we will explore the technical and intellectual journey that is the post production process from the recording and organization of media on set, to setting up an editing project in Adobe Premiere, to editing and storytelling techniques and theory of both narrative fiction and documentary films.
+In this course, we explore the technical and intellectual journey that is the post production process from the recording and organization of media on set, to setting up an editing project in Adobe Premiere, to editing and storytelling techniques and theory of both narrative fiction and documentary films.
 We all also spend time talking about the finishing process and what happens to the film after completing the final cut but before delivery to festivals or distributors.
-We will introduce basic elements of color correcting in DaVinci Resolve, the industry standard software for coloring and then also sound mixing in Pro Tools.
-Students will shoot several small projects that we all then work with in Adobe Premiere, the industry standard software for editing short films.
-We will read articles and books by renowned editors from all different genres of film, past and contemporary.
-We will watch a variety of short and feature length films as we explore both narrative fiction and documentary editing styles.
+We introduce basic elements of color-correcting in DaVinci Resolve, the industry standard software for coloring, and then sound-mixing in Pro Tools.
+Students shoot several small projects that we all then work with in Adobe Premiere, the industry standard software for editing short films.
+We read articles and books by renowned editors from all different genres of film, past and contemporary.
+We watch a variety of short and feature-length films as we explore both narrative fiction and documentary editing styles.
 This counts toward one of the three required production classes for the major.
 Prerequisite: FILM 111.

 This is a course in screen acting.
-Students will explore the unique and peculiar nature of acting in front of a camera.
+Students explore the unique and peculiar nature of acting in front of a camera.
 What demands does screen acting have that are different from performances on stage?
 How do screen actors tell a coherent story given the disruptive process of filming a narrative?
-Students will explore the nature and technique of acting on camera by performing scenes from existing screenplays with classmates, and the scenes will be recorded.
-We will watch these recordings in class and critique students' work.
-Students will be graded on their preparation and performance.
-Students will engage with several visiting artists who work in the film and television industry.
+Students explore the nature and technique of acting on camera by performing scenes from existing screenplays with classmates, and the scenes are recorded.
+We watch these recordings in class and critique students' work.
+Students are graded on their preparation and performance.
+Students engage with several visiting artists who work in the film and television industry.
 This counts toward the production course requirement for the major.
 Prerequisite: DRAM 111.
 Generally offered every third year.

-In this course, students will learn the process of how a development executive and/or producer works with a writer to develop material.
-The class has two components: students will 1) endeavor to finish the screenplays they worked on in FILM 231 and 2) work on three scripts currently in development at Hollywood studios and explore how to improve them.
+In this course, students learn the process of how a development executive and/or producer works with a writer to develop material.
+The class has two components: Students endeavor to finish the screenplays they worked on in FILM 231 and work on three scripts currently in development at Hollywood studios and explore how to improve them.
 This counts toward the film production and screenwriting requirements for the major.
 Prerequisite: FILM 111 and 231.
 Generally offered every other year.

 This seminar is for senior majors in film.
-Through this course, senior majors will prepare for the completion of their Senior Capstone.
-Students will present their project proposals, develop these projects through collaboration with peers, critique each other's work and utilize feedback to improve their individual projects.
-Students will be expected to provide project schedules and weekly status updates and to meet regular guideposts for project completion.
-This course will culminate in public presentations of the senior projects and oral examinations by faculty in the department.
-One semester of this course is required for the major but it may be taken twice for credit.
+Through this course, senior majors prepare for the completion of their Senior Capstone.
+Students present their project proposals, develop these projects through collaboration with peers, critique one another's work and utilize feedback to improve their individual projects.
+Students are expected to provide project schedules and weekly status updates and to meet regular guideposts for project completion.
+This course culminates in public presentations of the senior projects and oral examinations by faculty in the department.
+One semester of this course is required for the major, but it may be taken twice for credit.